 Agents play a central role in reinforcement learning from human feedback because they act as the decision-making entities that interact with environments, generate outputs, and adapt based on feedback signals.
 In this implementation, the LLM agent is not only guided by mathematical reward functions but also by human preferences captured through annotation and evaluation.
 This combination allows the agent to match its behavior with enterprise objectives rather than just abstract performance measures.

 When it comes to its enterprise applications, reinforcement learning LLM agents can power customer service automation, optimize logistics workflows, and support complex decision-making tasks, all at once.
-It is through embedding human feedback into the agent’s learning cycle, organizations can create adaptive systems that continuously refine their performance while remaining safe and exactly how it is with human values.
+By embedding human feedback into the agent's learning cycle, organizations can create adaptive systems that continuously refine their performance while remaining safe and aligned with human values.

 Benefits of RLHF for Enterprises